fredhohman/shapeshop/README.md

 1. **Select Training Data.** Choose what training data you want include.
 The number of training images chosen corresponding to how many classes the image classifier contains.
 You must select at least two!
 2. **Select Model.** Choose which model you want to use.
 MLP corresponds to a multilayer perceptron and CNN corresponds to a convolutional neural network.
 3. **Select Hyperparameters.** Choose what hyperparameters you want for model training and the image generation process.
-4. **Train and Draw.** Click the button to train the model and produce your results!
+4. **Train and Visualize.** Click the button to train the model and produce your results!

 ShapeShop uses the class activation maximization visualization technique to maximize each class to produce N images, each corresponding to one class.
 The system then presents all N resulting images and correlation coefficients back to the user for visual inspection and comparison.
 This process then repeats, where the user can select different images to train on, produce more images from new models, and compare to the previous results.